sorae42/sorae42/README.md

 ## Old projects

-I put my old project on [Rosetta: Archived Projects](https://github.com/sora-archive).
-Most of the stuff here rarely get some description updated.
+~~I put my old project on [Rosetta: Archived Projects](https://github.com/sora-archive).
+Most of the stuff here rarely get some description updated.~~

+All of them are moved back to my profile.

 ### Have a nice day!!